vccy118/proxmox-igpu-display-out-HWaccel/README.md

 ```
 DP-2 connected 1920x1080+0+0 (normal left inverted right x axis y axis)
 ```
-The connected monitor should shows a blank screen with a mouse courser.
+The connected monitor should show a blank screen with a mouse courser.
 Running all the commands manually on every reboot is tedious, so create a systemd startx.service to run on boot in the background:
 ```
 sudo nano /etc/systemd/system/startx.service